decouple/framework/README.md

 Migrations are stored in `app/database/migrations`.
 Commands are stored in `app/database/commands`.

-The DBAL and Command Runner supports async.
+The DBAL and Command Runner support Hack's async functionality.
+See the tests for more information.